codenart/codenart.github.io/_posts/2-css/2017-08-24-css-3-colors-lengths.md

 In the example above, there're 2 colors: `RoyalBlue` and `Snow` (Snow White is real).
-As you see that, `color names` are so descriptive and simple that anyone can look at CSS code and know how the colors look like.
+As you see that, `color names` are so descriptive and simple that anyone can guess how the colors look like when peek in CSS code.

 ## Specify colors using HEX-values